Healthy Bodies, Healthy Minds

 Call 303-730-8858 for intake appointment or visit: http://www.allhealthnetwork.org/ for more information. **Many services are free or low cost for uninsured or under insured children and their families.
 To see if your child or family might qualify, contact (303) 730-8858.

-RESOURCES ON BEHAVIOR AND SOCIAL SKILL DEVELOPMENT
+RESOURCES ON BEHAVIOR AND SOCIAL EMOTIONAL DEVELOPMENT

 Technical Assistance Center on Social Emotional Intervention(TACSEI) addresses topics including challenging behaviors and children’s mental health and development.